|Date of Birth||October 1898|

 Private James Redsky enlisted in June 1916 and served with the 52nd Battalion in France and Belgium.
 He returned to Canada in January 1919.

 James (Esquakesik) was the son of Chief Redsky (Miskokesik) and Endopeek of Shoal Lake First Nation in northwestern Ontario.
-Chief Redsky and his wife had at least seven sons and five daughters including Edith, Edward (Ogema-winni), James (Esquakesik), Herbert and Kathleen.
+Chief Redsky and his wife had at least seven sons and five daughters including Edith, Kathleen, Edward (Ogema-winni), James (Esquakesik), Herbert, Alex and Peter.
 The children attended Cecilia Jeffrey School, a Prebyterian day/boarding school that opened on Shoal Lake in 1902.

 James enlisted on 26 June 1916 in the neighbouring town of Kenora, signing up with the 141st Bull Moose Battalion.
 His brother Edward joined the same unit two weeks later.
 James said he was born in Shoal Lake in October 1898.
 His occupation was labourer and next of kin was his father Chief Redsky.
 James and Edward likely left for Port Arthur on 1 August with the rest of the Kenora detachment.
 The battalion trained in Port Arthur over the fall and winter.
 James contracted the measles in March 1917 and spent two weeks at a hospital in Winnipeg.
 He was back with his unit when they left Port Arthut on 21 April 1917.
 The men embarked from Halifax a week later on the SS Olympic.
 They arrived in Liverpool on 7 May and James was transferred to the 18th Reserve Battalion the same day.